Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying

 \section{Calibrating the management model}

-The concept behind our calibration of the management model, i.e., the multispecies Schaefer model in Eq.~\eqref{eq:surplus-production} of the main text, is to perform first an adiabatic elimination of all non-fish species from the PDMM, and then to choose parameters of the Schaefer model such that it reproduces dynamics to linear order in the distance from the PDMM's current state.
+The idea behind our calibration of the management model, i.e., of the multispecies Schaefer model in Eq.~\eqref{eq:surplus-production} of the main text, is to perform first an adiabatic elimination of all non-fish species from the PDMM, and then to choose parameters of the Schaefer model such that it reproduces the dynamics of the PDMM to linear order in the distance from the PDMM's current state.